 All programmes @Papendal have a designated physical trainer.
 He writes individual strength plans and organises the physical training.
-We work with four specialized trainers.
+We work with a team of specialized trainers.
 They report to the performance manager physics of the NOC*NSF for contents and quality assurance.
-The team of physical trainers who work at CTOs and NTCs in the Netherlands meet regularly.
-With us @Papendal.
+The team of physical trainers who work at TeamNL centres and NTCs in the Netherlands meet regularly.
 To discuss the latest developments and share knowledge.

 Expertise strength and conditioning

 Targeted use of expertise.
 That is what it is all about.
 National coaches are not always specialized in giving physical trainings.
 Therefore, we work with specialized strength and conditioning trainers.
 They are aware of the latest developments in their field of expertise.
 They work closely together to share knowledge and support each other.

 Where possible, every physical trainer coaches the same elite athletes and programmes for a number of years.
 This ensures that the strength plans are perfectly tailored for the individual.
 And the respective sports.

 We dispose of four extensive weight training rooms.
 Provided with all necessary materials.
 In addition, the trainers make use of the athletics track and our forested surroundings for weight and fitness trainings.

 The physical trainers are part of the multidisciplinary team and work closely with the national coaches, the embedded scientists and the (para)medical teams.